 Online Discussion: Because discussion is vital for learning, weekly online discussion posts will be held in addition to in-class discussions.
-Each week there will be a different topic for discussion, and to earn points for these weekly discussions, students must respond to the main prompt as well as reply to two other classmates' responses.
+Each week there will be a different topic for discussion, and to earn points for these weekly discussions, students must respond to the main prompt as well as reply to two of their classmates' responses.

 Essays: There will be two assigned essays for this class, both centering on a single topic that you will explore over the course of the semester.
-Your first essay will be a letter written explaining the importance of your chosen topic, your second will be a research essay of the history of your topic, discussing the many sides to an issue.
+Your first essay will be a proposal-email, explaining the importance of your chosen topic, and your second essay will be a research essay of the history of your topic as well as a rhetorical analysis, discussing the many sides to an issue.
 Each essay will require a Rough Draft, Writer's Memo, and Final Draft.
 Expectations for these requirements will be discussed in class.

-Source Analyses: Because your second essay is a rather hefty assignment, you will use these analyses to spread out your workload, preventing any procrastination for the Essay #2 deadline.
+Source Analyses: Because your second essay is a rather hefty assignment, you will use these analyses to spread out your workload, preventing any procrastination for the Essay 2 deadline.
 In these analyses, you will analyze a source you are considering for your research paper, examining its credibility, logic and reasoning, and emotional appeals.
 You are not required to use a submitted Source Analysis in your final research paper.